Old West Lawmen, produced by Legends of America, music by Scott Buckley

 Living in the American West was not easy at that time.
-There were no laws, no courts, and little or no government, and because of this, it easily lured numerous criminals, some of who were escaping punishment for other crimes, some who wanted to take advantage of its having no laws, and probably a few who wanted to start over.
+There were no laws, no courts, and little or no government.
+Because of this, it easily lured numerous criminals, some escaping punishment for other crimes, some who wanted to take advantage of its having no laws, and probably a few who wanted to start over.

-However, honest people were also moving to the west and over time, they determined to rid their towns and areas from the lawlessness.
-This often led them to employ men who were known to be expert in the use of firearms.
-In other cases, before the establishment of “official” organizational law, communities turned to Vigilantism.
+However, honest people were also moving to the west, and over time, they determined to rid their towns and areas of lawlessness.
+This often led them to employ men who were known to be experts in the use of firearms.
+In other cases, communities turned to Vigilantism before establishing “official” organizational law.

-There was a fine line in the Old West as to the skills and nerve required to be a gunfighter, a lawman, or an outlaw, and, those lines often became tangled with some men playing each role at different times in their lives.
+There was a fine line in the Old West regarding the skills and nerve required to be a gunfighter, a lawman, or an outlaw, and those lines often became tangled with some men playing each role at different times in their lives.
 Just a few of these men included Tom Horn, Burton Alford, J.J.
 Webb, and Henry Newton Brown.

 There were various types of lawmen in the Old West.
-He might have been a U.S. Marshal, appointed by the Attorney General; a Sheriff elected to office by the county residents, a Marshal appointed by the City Council, or a deputy, constable, ranger, or peace officer hired by a superior officer or authority.
-Many lawmen received no pay other than a percentage of any money that those they arrested might be fined, or the collection of bounties on the heads of wanted men.
-This often led them to have second jobs or sometimes, to use their badges in establishing protection rackets or other crimes.
-Of those who did make a salary, it was often very low, and their duties often included tasks that many felt were beneath them, such as keeping the streets clean, and other city duties; or in the case of U.S. Marshals — being responsible for taking the national census and distributing Presidential proclamations.
-Often their work would consist of weeks of boring tasks, punctuated by moments of high drama and sometimes deadly confrontation.
+He might have been a U.S. Marshal, appointed by the Attorney General; a Sheriff elected to office by the county residents; a Marshal appointed by the City Council; or a deputy, constable, ranger, or peace officer hired by a superior officer or authority.
+Many lawmen received no pay other than a percentage of any money that those they arrested might be fined or the collection of bounties on the heads of wanted men.
+This often led them to have second jobs or use their badges to establish protection rackets or other crimes.
+Of those who did make a salary, it was often very low, and their duties often included tasks that many felt were beneath them, such as keeping the streets clean and other city duties; or, in the case of U.S. Marshals — being responsible for taking the national census and distributing Presidential proclamations.
+Often their work would consist of weeks of boring tasks punctuated by moments of high drama and sometimes deadly confrontation.

 For these reasons and more, very few of even the most famous lawmen actually spent very many years wearing a badge, including Wild Bill Hickok, who only served a few short years in various roles, and Wyatt Earp, who worked in a few Kansas cowtowns, before being temporarily deputized by his brother Virgil in time for the O.K.
 Corral gunfight.